LungeloMageba/Drivers-Taxi-App/README.md

 # Taxi app
- This is a iOS & Android Ride Sharing and Taxi Apps like Uber, myTaxi & Lyft Clone.
+ This is a iOS & Android where users can buy shoes and see their purchase & delivery history.

 # How to run the app
 1. download the project from github